truenas/middleware/docs/userguide/index.rst

 This screen also allows you to configure an alias for the lagg interface.
 If you wish to set multiple aliases, click the "Add extra Alias" link for each alias you wish to configure.

-If you click the Edit Members button, click the entry for a member, then click its Edit button, you will see the configuration screen shown in Figure 7.4d.
+If you click the "Edit Members" button, click the entry for a member, then click its "Edit" button, you will see the configuration screen shown in Figure 7.4d.
 The configurable options are summarized in Table 7.4b.

 **Figure 7.4d: Editing a Member Interface**